 Each Udacity course is divided into modules containing video lectures with closed captions.
 This framework is comparable to what you would find in other MOOCs.

-You will also be given follow-up assignments, projects, and tests to help you understand the concepts and reinforce your thoughts.
+You will also be given follow-up assignments, real world projects, and tests to help you understand the concepts and reinforce your thoughts.

-Courses may also include hands-on learning projects that allow students to learn practically.
+Nanodegree courses may also include interactive assignments that allow students to learn practically.

 Interactive Quizzes And Assignments